 Let's face it, most of us are employed because it is an economic necessity.
 Your paycheck is important to you.
 During this transition period, ensure that you don't get caught up in the excitement and trepidation of the job search and simply say yes to the first promising opportunity.
-Otherwise, several months down the road, while standing around the water cooler, you might realize that your co-worker Tom, who is doing the same job you are, makes $5,000 more a year.
+Otherwise, while standing around the water cooler several months down the road, you might realize that your co-worker, Tom, who is doing the same job you are, makes $5,000 more a year.

 Prior to accepting any offer, ensure that you are asking to be paid what you are worth by following these steps:

 Before you interview, survey the scene and find out what the going rate is for the position.
 Resources on the web, military career centers and other organizations (such as your alma mater's career counseling office) offer data on salaries relating to specific professions and geographic areas.
 Once you know the salary range for positions similar to yours, you'll have an idea of what you can realistically expect to earn on the job.

-- Raise the issue.
 Do not just instantly accept an offer when an employer presents you with a new opportunity.
 Recognize that employers expect you to negotiate your salary and ask questions regarding benefits and perks.
 A good rule of thumb is to ask for an additional 10% of the original salary offer.

-- Do not be afraid of “no. ” In your efforts to negotiate a better offer or larger salary, the worst that can happen is the employer says no. If the company's representative holds firm on the original offer, you can still chose to accept the position.
+In your efforts to negotiate a better offer or larger salary, the worst that can happen is that the employer says no. If the company's representative holds firm on the original offer, you can still accept the position.
 And you'll be doing so with more information.
 You'll never have to wonder what might have been if you had had the courage to ask for more.

-- Be decisive.
 If the offer does not add up to the dollars you deserve, be prepared to walk away.
 Before you begin salary negotiations, know what the minimum salary you will accept is.
 If an employer can't meet your reasonable salary requirements, move on.

 Whether you are retiring from the military or simply looking for an alternative life path, a new career outside of the military is something to celebrate.
 You will have an extra reason to acknowledge your accomplishments when you negotiate the best deal possible.
-We wish you a very successful transition!

-Lead Star, LLC was founded by Angie Morgan and Courtney Lynch, best-selling authors of the business book Leading from the Front (McGraw-Hill), who made a commitment to provide practical, relevant, and inspiring ways to grow and develop leaders.
-Lead Star teaches leadership based on Angie's and Courtney's experiences as Marine Corps officers, private sector professionals, and entrepreneurs.
-Lead Star's leadership expertise has been highlighted by FOX News, CNBC, and CNN and its efforts to spark a national dialogue on the topic of leadership have been noted in publications ranging from Inc. Magazine to The New York Times.
+Lead Star, LLC was founded by Angie Morgan and Courtney Lynch, best-selling authors of the business book "Leading from the Front" (McGraw-Hill).
+They made a commitment to provide practical, relevant and inspiring ways to grow and develop leaders.
+Lead Star teaches leadership based on Morgan's and Lynch's experiences as Marine Corps officers, private-sector professionals and entrepreneurs.